softplus/static-social-posts/README.md

 # Cons

 * No responsive layout: small screens will get smaller text (image scaling rather than rewrapping)
-* Currently English-only tweets and Mastadon server default language
+* Currently English-only tweets and Mastodon server default language
 * Twitter might not like embedding images (though I didn't spot anything in the TOS).
 * When posts are taken down, you have to manually remove the screenshot file if someone contacts you (or just empty the folder and rerun the script)